Risingson/eveeyeechoesdocs/docs/data/database.md

     For Eveeye Echoes [check this page please](https://eveeye.readthedocs.io/en/latest/data/ee-database-sharing/)

 Choose to share your map-data with your share-group or publically.

+## Remove a map from sharing
+To not share a map anymore hit `UNLINK` within the `Sharing` info line of a set's details.
+This will not remove the latest version from anyone who added that map but it would not get updated for them anymore.
+If removed by the ones using that legacy map it cannot be added back.

+## Map ownership
+Currently a map is owned by the user that created it originally.
+Also only that user can edit the map.

 ## External Data
 You can feed external data to eveeye by pasting an url to a JSON array, CSV or plain text file.